fpgaprince/rtd/docs/source/hdl.rst

 There is only D FF in an FPGA.. other styles FF you learn in digital logic class do not exist.
 If you try implementing other flavors (SR, JK, T), you'll just use the available DFF and surrounding LUTs to realize their functionality.

+    Do initialize at the top.
+Not every register needs a reset condition.
+    Know if register state matters when reset.. means trace how it is used and specifically when.

+    Code for active high.. avoid active low. ie. make clock enables high. if so and so = '1' then .. blah blah.

 Reset
 #########################
 Asynchronously setting or resetting registers are synthesized into preset or clear registers.

+avoid async reset on BRAM (block ram) DSPs

 Sequential functionality in device resources, such as block RAM components and DSP blocks, can be set or reset synchronously only.